-4.2.1 The MXG/CC, or designated representative, is responsible for the issuance and control of maintenance inspection stamps.
+4.2.1 MXG/CC Responsibilities.
+The MXG/CC, or designated representative, is responsible for the issuance and control of maintenance inspection stamps.
 Inspection stamps used at operating locations will have a standard configuration of an equilateral triangle as illustrated in Figure 4-1.
 The recommended size of the triangle is one having 1/2 inch sides.
 The stamp serial number shall be inside the triangle.
 Emboss the outside of the triangle with the letter "M" to indicate maintenance activities, the supply account number, and the base, wing, or squadron identification.
 The recommended size of letters and numerals is 1/8 inch in height.
 Use of larger or smaller stamps is optional provided the configuration of an equilateral triangle is maintained.

-4.2.2 The LRC/CC may issuemateriel management inspectors an inspection stamp in accordance with AFI 23-101.
+4.2.2 Logistics Readiness Squadron Commander (LRS/CC) Responsibilities.
+The LRS/CC may issue materiel management inspectors an inspection stamp IAW DAFI 23-101.